HOW TO HIT HARD

 For most punches we used a half sized heavy bag filled with a mix of fine sand and clay.
 It was about as dense as a bag of dry concrete and must have weighted about 50 pounds.
 We wore boxing bag gloves, but not the wraps, as we wouldn’t have wraps on in the street.
 This wrapping of the hand is a big factor in allowing pro boxers to hit so hard, (about 1,000 psi for a pro heavy weight boxer, compared to about 500 psi for a heavy weight karate black belt in one study I read).

 100 years ago you saw bare knuckle boxers go 20, 30 even 40 rounds without getting knocked out.
-This is because, if you hit a man’s head hard enough to knock him out, you stand a good chance of breaking your own hand.
+This is because, if you hit a man’s head hard enough to knock him out, you are also hitting hard enough to break your own hand, if you hit something more dense than the bones in your fist (such as the adult human male cranium) .
 When boxing became a profession the managers began to have their fighters wear wraps and gloves.
 This was not to protect the opponent from brain damage, it was to protect their investment; their own fighter from getting his hand broken in the ring.

 When I was teaching at the NYS Court Officer’s Academy back in the 80s and 90s, the NYPD academy used to send us their officer use of force reports.